-Development started in the late 1870s with industries that used Spokane Falls for power generation.
-Factories, flour and lumber mills, and various commercial enterprises were built by the 1880s, as well as a residential population.
-Railroad lines to service these industries were completed, including railroad trestles on the south bank of the river.
+Industrial development first started in the late 1870s with industries that used Spokane Falls for power generation.
+Factories, flour and lumber mills, and various commercial enterprises were on the site by the 1880s, as well as a small residential population.
+Railroad lines to service these industries were also completed, including railroad trestles on the south bank of the river.

-Rail traffic increased when Great Northern Railroad arrived in 1881.
-Most of downtown Spokane and several buildings within the park were destroyed in the Great Fire of 1889.
+Since the 1881 arrival of the Great Northern Railroad, the area increasingly became the site of rail lines.
+When the Great Fire of 1889 occurred, most of downtown Spokane was destroyed along with several buildings within the park.
 The area was rebuilt after the fire, and by 1900, new development was in place along the south bank of the Spokane River, predominantly city and municipal buildings but also paint shops and printing facilities.
 Mill activities used the Spokane River to transport and store logs.
 When the Union Pacific Passenger Depot was built in 1914, many of the residences and lodgings in the area became displaced.
 By 1929, the park area was almost completely developed with buildings and railroad infrastructure.
-Eventually members of their tribe.
-Salish language classes are held on the Spokane Indian Reservation.
-Oral history remains the main source of history preservation.
+Eventually the site became a regional hub for rail industry and transportation, containing multiple factories, depots, and tracks for four transcontinental railroads.
+Some of the tracks had to be built on trestles to accommodate through traffic.
+The area continued to be used for industry and transportation with little disruption until the late 1950s when declining industrial conditions led to the vacancy and demolition of many long-standing buildings.
+By the 1960s, most buildings (including both rail depots) had been demolished and were replaced with parking areas.